jguida941/cs320-contact-service-junit/docs/ci_cd_plan.md

 1. ✅ Add static analysis (Checkstyle via Maven plugin).
 Fail the build on violations.
 2. ✅ Add JaCoCo coverage reporting with a minimum threshold (e.g., 80%).
 Fail when coverage drops.
 3. ✅ Upload test and coverage reports as workflow artifacts for easy download.
 4. ☐ (Deferred) Reintroduce SpotBugs once it’s stable in the local environment (blocked by the local Java/SpotBugs launcher issue).
+(Phase skipped for now.)

 ## Phase 4 – Cross-Version Confidence
 1. ✅ Expand the job matrix to JDK 17 and JDK 21 on Ubuntu.